Delete-Agency/axios-singular/README.md

 ## API

-### constructor(axiosInstance[, CancelToken, isCanceled])
+### constructor(axiosInstance[, CancelToken, isCancel])

 Returns `AxiosSingular`.

-In order to use custom axios instance you have to pass CancelToken and isCanceled as additional arguments.
+In order to use custom axios instance you have to pass CancelToken and isCancel as additional arguments.
 That's because custom instances don't have all base axios properties.
 Read this comment: https://github.com/axios/axios/issues/1330#issuecomment-362846633

 #### axiosInstance